 This keyboard is wired only and can't be used wirelessly.

 The Razer Ornata features Razer's unique mecha-membrane switches.
 This is like a mix of a clicky mechanical switch with a rubber dome membrane feel.
-Unfortunately, while it feels comfortable to type on, the actuation point is quite further than other mechanical keyboards, which might not feel as responsive when gaming.
+Unfortunately, while it feels comfortable to type on, the actuation point is quite farther than other mechanical keyboards, which might not feel as responsive when gaming.

 The overall typing quality of this keyboard is good.
 It feels quite similar to the SteelSeries Apex 5 which also uses proprietary hybrid mechanical switches.
 These switches offer the soft touch of a rubber dome switch with nice feedback from tactile switches.
 Unfortunately, the ABS keycaps are only of decent quality, and the keys are quite wobbly.
 On the upside, the spacing between them is good, and their rather high pre-travel makes for less unintentional keystrokes, which helps to reduce typos.

 Due to the clicky part of the switches, the Razer Ornata Chroma is a rather loud keyboard to type on.
 Each keystroke is clicky, which might be a bit noisy in an open-office environment.
+However, the more recent version of this keyboard, the Razer Ornata V3 X, uses membrane switches which are much quieter and better suited to an office environment.

 The Razer Synapse software offers a good amount of customization with this keyboard.
 You can control the backlighting of every key easily and create profiles.
 All keys are also programmable, but unfortunately, this keyboard doesn't have onboard memory.
 This means you won't be able to save your profile directly on the board and use your settings on a different computer.
+If having onboard memory is important to you, check out the Razer BlackWidow.

 This keyboard has decent compatibility overall.
 While it's fully compatible and customizable on Windows, its software isn't available on Linux.
 Also, some keys, like 'context menu', don't do anything on macOS, and the software isn't supported either.
 This is unfortunate as the keyboard doesn't have onboard memory, meaning you can't customize it on Windows and use it on another platform after.